Internal Homs via extensions of dg functors: The new proof of Theorem

 { {\bf Acknowledgements.} Part of this paper was written while the second author was visiting the Department of Mathematics of the Ohio State University and, later, both authors were at the Erwin Schr\"odinger International Institute for Mathematical Physics (Wien) in the context of the thematic program `The Geometry of Topological D-Branes, Categories, and Applications'.
 The warm hospitality of these institutions is gratefully acknowledged.
-We would also like to thank Betrand To\"{e}n for patiently answering our questions and Emanuele Macr\`{i} and Pawel Sosna for comments on an early version of this paper. }
+We would also like to thank Betrand To\"{e}n for patiently answering our questions and Emanuele Macr\`{i}, Pawel Sosna and Adeel Yusufzai for comments on an early version of this paper.
+Finally, we would like to express our gratitude to the anonymous reader who pointed out a gap in the proof of Proposition \ref{prop:Morita} contained in the published version of this paper. }